nlimpert/crosscut/guideline.rst

    A figure will be referenced as :numref:`rosin_logo`.

-   .. internal:: If a figure is nowhere referenced in the text it might be
+   .. role:author:: If a figure is nowhere referenced in the text it might be
       expandable.
 Every figure should therefor have a name and should be referenced using the :rst:`:numref:` role.